hardisgroupcom/sfdx-hardis/docs/hardis/project/deploy/sources/dx.md

     SubscriberPackageVersionName: Marketing Cloud
     SubscriberPackageVersionNumber: 236.0.0.2
     installOnScratchOrgs: true                  // true or false depending you want to install this package when creating a new scratch org
-    installDuringDeployments: true              // set as true to install package during a deployment using sfdx hardis:project:deploy:sources:dx
+    installDuringDeployments: true              // set as true to install package during a deployment using sf hardis:project:deploy:sources:dx
     installationkey: xxxxxxxxxxxxxxxxxxxx       // if the package has a password, write it in this property
     - Id: 0A35r0000009F9CCAU
     SubscriberPackageId: 033b0000000Pf2AAAS